open-feature/java-sdk-contrib/providers/ofrep/README.md

 ```

 The suite is currently **expected to fail** on the failures enumerated in `OfrepTckTest`, which come
 from flags the pinned testbed image does not serve (open-feature/flagd-testbed#392).
-Anything else
-is a regression.
+A clean run is
+65 scenarios, 46 passing, 17 skipped and 2 failing.

+It is also **intermittently flaky**, and `OfrepTckTest`'s class javadoc says why: about half the runs
+carry one or two extra failures where an evaluation comes back as the code default or as
+`FLAG_NOT_FOUND`, on a scenario that moves from run to run.
+That is the testbed readiness window of
+open-feature/flagd-testbed#394, not a provider defect and not something to cover with a sleep.
+Repeat
+the run before treating an extra failure as a regression; anything that reproduces is one.